Rookout/piper/README.md

 `main.yaml` is the default pipeline to run if '<event-type>-<branch>.yaml' don't exists.

 ## Roadmap
+1. Debug interface
+2. Multiple template.yaml files
-1. Create a microservice that listen to external webhooks
+3. Create a microservice that listen to external webhooks
-2. Ability to submit directly to ArgoWorkflows server
+4. Ability to submit directly to ArgoWorkflows server

 ## Contributing